i05nagai/memorandum/language/english_speaking.md

     * a rabid dog would be feasting on your danglers
 * dangler
     * tisticle
+* dangle
+    * to hang loosely, or to cause sth to hang
+        * a loose wire was dangling from the wall
+        * He dangled the puppet in front her.
+    * to offer sb sth that they want in order to persuade that person to do sth
+        * I've tried dangling all kinds of offers in front of him to get him to work harder at school, but nothing work
 * veto
     * The president has the power of veto over any bill that comes across his desk
     * in theory British government could use its veto to block this proposal